toseefkhan403/brick_breaker_reverse/README.md

 - **Energetic Experience**: Fast-paced gameplay combined with retro-styled graphics and energetic music for an immersive experience.

 ## Controls
-### Keyboard:
+### Arrow Keys/Keyboard:
 - Move Left: A or Left Arrow
 - Move Right: D or Right Arrow
 - Jump: Space or W or Up Arrow or Enter
 - Double Jump: Press the jump key twice.
-### Mouse:
+### Mouse/Pointer:
-- Move Left/Right: Move the mouse left or right and the brick will follow the pointer.
+- Move Left/Right: Move the mouse/pointer left or right and the brick will follow the pointer.
-- Jump: Click the left mouse button.
+- Jump: Tap the left mouse button or the OK button on the Magic Remote.
-- Double Jump: Click the left mouse button twice.
+- Double Jump: Tap the left mouse button or the OK button on the Magic Remote twice.

 ## Getting Started